RESOStandards/reso-certification-help/README.md

 <br />

 # Sorting
-Sort by organization name alphabetically ascending or descending.
+Sort by organization name alphabetically, ascending or descending.

 ![image](https://user-images.githubusercontent.com/88680702/163903016-9c535476-a511-45d3-b41e-a5132c2be1a1.png)

 <br />

-Sort by the date/time certifications were issued ascending or descending.
+Sort by the date/time certifications were issued, ascending or descending.
 This will show each endorsement individually rather than grouped by organization.

 ![image](https://user-images.githubusercontent.com/88680702/205765020-6e008971-dfba-450b-8c7e-e3b957a51d15.png)